What Servant Leadership Looks like: Ukrainian President Zelensky

 The Worldwide Leadership Crisis: A Lack of Integrity

 Unfortunately, worldwide leadership is in a crisis mode.
 Too many leaders lack the personal integrity to do the right thing.
+Their goal is personal profit not serving the people.
 Consequently, employee distrust is rampant.
 According to Edelman’s Trust Barometer, trust in government has declined sharply.
 In addition, CEO trust dropped significantly, too.

 For example, consider the US Congress.
 According to surveys only 8% of Americans give them a high or very high trust rating.
 Members of Congress are one of the lowest rated professions in terms of honesty.
 They are adults, yet they continually call each other names and refuse to play nicely together.
 In addition, they desire to get their way or win another term, rather than collaborating for the good of the country.
 It seems their focus is the party not the people.
 We see more temper tantrums in them than in two-year-old children.
 As a result, problems only get worse, and the country is tearing itself apart from the inside.
 They are to blame.
 Based on their current behavior, if they were in Ukraine, most would tuck their tail and run or join the other side.

 President Zelensky exhibits seven qualities of personal integrity that emulate Servant Leadership.
 You will be set apart from others with these characteristics.
 They define your character.
 This means doing what’s right, upholding strong moral principles and values.
 Certainly, these actions create trust with others.
 So, what can you do to gain trust on a day-to-day basis with your team?
 Check these out:

 - Do what you say you will do.

 - Communicate with passion, encouragement, and consistency with your team in meetings and one-on-one coaching sessions.